-In accordance with the Companies Act 2006 (the 'Act') (as amended by the Companies (Miscellaneous Reporting) Regulations 2018), the Directors of the Board of the Company provide this Statement, which describes the ways in which they have had regard to the following matters set out in Section 172(1) of the Act when fulfilling their key duty to promote the success of the Company, under Section 172:
+In accordance with the Companies Act 2006 (the 'Act') (as amended by the Companies (Miscellaneous Reporting) Regulations 2018), the Directors of the Board provide this Statement, which describes the ways in which they have had regard to the following matters set out in Section 172(1) of the Act when fulfilling their key duty to promote the success of the Company, under Section 172:

-- The likely consequences of any decision in the long term; - The need to foster business relationships with the Company's suppliers, customers and others - The impact of the Company's operations on the community and the environment - Maintaining a reputation for high standards of business conduct for the Company
+- The likely consequences of any decision in the long term - · The need to act fairly as between the Company's shareholders - · The impact of the Company's operations on the community and the environment; and - Maintaining a reputation for high standards of business conduct for the Company

 This Statement also provides examples of how the Directors have engaged with and had regard to the interests of key stakeholders in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (as amended by the Companies (Miscellaneous Reporting) Regulations 2018).
-The Company is a subsidiary of Lloyds Banking Group plc, and as such follows many of the processes and practices of Lloyds Banking Group, which are further referred to in this Statement where relevant.
+The Company is a subsidiary of Lloyds Banking Group plc (Lloyds Banking Group), and as such follows many of the processes and practices of Lloyds Banking Group, which are further referred to in this Statement where relevant.

 The Board is collectively responsible for the long-term success of the Company.
-Understanding the views and interests of our key stakeholders (this includes customers, shareholders, communities, the environment, regulators, and suppliers), is central to the Company's strategy, crucial to the Company's success, and informs key aspects of Board decision-making as set out in this Statement.
-Stakeholder engagement is embedded in all aspects of the Board's decision-making and can be seen in the range of activities across key stakeholder groups.
+Understanding the views and interests of our key stakeholders (this includes shareholders, communities, the environment and regulators), is central to the Company's strategy, crucial to the Company's success, and informs key aspects of Board decision-making as set out in this Statement.